 Manually adding data

 For example, if you're tracking your asthma 'Inhaler Usage', that has to be added manually.
-Just find the metric within Health Data tab and tap Add Data Point.
-This also works if you've been out for a run without your synced device and want to add the distance manually.
+Just find the metric within Health Data tab and tap the little cross in the top right corner.

 Tracking nutrition using Apple Health